JellyApple102/tree-sitter-dfraw/README.md

 # Using with [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter)

-Please refer to the [adding parsers](https://github.com/nvim-treesitter/nvim-treesitter#advanced-setup) section on the nvim-treesitter page.
+Please refer to the [adding parsers](https://github.com/nvim-treesitter/nvim-treesitter#advanced-setup) section on the nvim-treesitter page for more information.

-In order for syntax highlighting to work you copy `queries/highlights.scm` file from this repo to your nvim-treesitter location `queries/dfraw/highlights.scm`.
-More information can be found on the nvim-treesitter page.

 Example config:
 ```lua